2023 American Law School Faculty Study

 For the school survey, the invitation was sent to a contact provided to us by the AALS.
 However, the school survey only needs to be completed by a school administrator, so the contact may designate someone else to complete the survey for their school and forward the survey to them.
 Each school will be provided with a unique personal identifying number (PIN) and a link to access the survey.
 Only one response per school can be submitted.

 For the faculty survey, to ensure it is as representative as possible, no one may complete the survey on your behalf.
 Your individual experiences are needed to represent others like yourself.

 The school administrator survey takes about 5 minutes, while the survey for faculty members takes about 15 minutes.

-Responses to the school administrator survey will represent your school’s tenure policies and recent hiring across faculty types.
+Responses to the school administrator survey will represent your school’s tenure policies and recent hiring across teaching faculty types.
 Responses to the faculty survey represent your experiences regarding work conditions and climate.
-Your participation helps to ensure that study results are valid and complete so the AALS has an accurate understanding of law faculty at member and fee-paid law schools.
+Your participation helps to ensure that study results are valid and complete so the AALS has an accurate understanding of law teaching faculty at member and fee-paid law schools.